bitcoin/bitcoin/doc/init.md

 NOTE: This approach is intended for those wanting to run syscoind as the current user.
-You will need to modify org.syscoin.syscoind.plist if you intend to use it as a Launch Daemon with a dedicated syscoin user.
+You will need to modify org.syscoin.syscoind.plist if you intend to use it as a Launch Daemon with a dedicated syscoincore user.

 5. Auto-respawn
 -----------------------------------